 The facilities are excellent for short and long term studies on wild fish species like cod, herring, mackerel and horse mackerel.
-Possible issues are: how environmental factors and food availability affect growth and reproduction; how climate changes will influence on these processes; and how organic and inorganic pollutants will interact with the physiological processes.
-Consequences of the acidification of the seas are now to be studied in Matre.
-Modell studies will be used to find out how this change will effect the life of marine species.
+Possible issues are: how environmental factors and food availability affect growth and reproduction; how climate changes will influence on these processes; and how inorganic and organic pollutants will interact with the physiological processes.